 Lost deduction from prior years: Even if you didn’t take advantage of a deduction last year, it doesn’t mean all is lost.
 Many deductions can be carried over to later years if they’re not used in the year they occur.
 You’ll need to speak with your tax preparer for details, but some examples of holdover deductions include business losses from your dental practice and charitable contributions.

 This list of available credits and deductions, a little research and a skilled tax preparer can go a long way towards reducing your tax burden and saving you more money.

 This information was provided from US Bank, an endorsed company of ADA Member Advantage.
 Learn more about US Bank.

-Disclaimer: The views expressed in this content are solely those of the author, and do not necessarily reflect the views of the ADA.
 These materials are intended to provide helpful information to dentists and dental team members.
 They are in no way a substitute for actual professional advice based upon your unique facts and circumstances.
 This content is not intended or offered, nor should it be taken, as legal or other professional advice.
+Neither the ADA nor its affiliated entities make any representations or warranties, of any kind or any nature, whether express or implied, created by law, contract or otherwise, including, without limitation, any representations or warranties of merchantability, fitness for a particular purpose, title or non-infringement.
 You should always consult with your own professional advisors (e.g. attorney, accountant, insurance carrier).
-To the extent this content includes links to any third party web site(s), ADA intends no endorsement of their content and implies no affiliation with the organizations that provide their content.
+To the extent ADA has included links to any third party web site(s), ADA intends no endorsement of their content and implies no affiliation with the organizations that provide their content.
 Further, ADA makes no representations or warranties about the information provided on those sites.